pbitzer/pyltg/README.md

 ```
 See the example notebook(s) [https://www.nsstc.uah.edu/users/phillip.bitzer/python_doc/pyltg/examples.html] for more information.

+### Documentation

+Documentation for the package can be found at [https://www.nsstc.uah.edu/users/phillip.bitzer/python_doc/pyltg/]

 ### Caveats, Gotchas, etc ###

 * Under the hood, the data is maintained in a Pandas Dataframe, but for the most part you won't need to interact at that level.